Covariant Hamiltonian representation of Noether's theorem and its application to SU(N) gauge theories: Example 2: SU gauge theory

 whereas the second in conjunction with the third term,

 is the SU$(N)$ generalization of the Maxwell equation~(\ref{eq:Maxwell}) which similarly satisfies the consistency requirement

 The $j^{\mu}_{JK}$ define \emph{conserved SU$(N)$ gauge currents}, which act as sources of the SU$(N)$ gauge vector fields $a_{JK}^{\mu}$.
 In contrast to the Abelian case, the fields $a_{JK}^{\mu}$ themselves contribute to the source terms $j_{JK}^{\mu}$, which is referred to as the ``self-coupling effect'' of non-Abelian gauge theories.
+The explicit representation of the divergence of the SU$(N)$ gauge currents~(\ref{eq:color-current-expl}) evaluates to